JiuqingDong/TS_OAMIL-for-Plant-disease-detection/README.md

 * The manuscript is currently under peer review.
 We submitted it to Frontiers in Plant Science.
 * Authors: Jiuqing Dong, Alvaro Fuentes, Sook Yoon*, Hyongsuk Kim*, Dong Sun Park
-* We will release our code as soon as possible for further research by interested researchers.
+* We will release the code and complete this documentation as soon as possible.

 ### Installation